aksoyih/dynamic_dns_updater/README.md

 This Bash script updates the DNS record of a specified domain hosted on GoDaddy to match the current external IP address of the machine where the script is executed.
 It is particularly useful for maintaining a dynamic DNS setup.

+## Source and Inspiration

+This script was inspired by and adapted from the tutorial ["Quick and Dirty Dynamic DNS Using GoDaddy"](https://www.instructables.com/Quick-and-Dirty-Dynamic-DNS-Using-GoDaddy/) on Instructables.

 ## Prerequisites

 Before using this script, ensure you have the following: